owenbardeen/poker_scripts/README.md

 What's next: I want to finish a function that tells the user whether or not to continuation bet a flop.
 This is pretty complicated as it has to assess ranges.
 After that, general flop strategy is next.

 Turn and river strategy are yet to be added.
 I am not very familiar with optimal turn/river strategy, as they are more complicated.
 This makes them difficult to code in and they tend to be more computation heavy due to many combinations of hands as opposed to the 2 cards you have pre-flop and 5 cards (1 exact hand) you have on the flop.
+Comprehensively covering flop strategy will take awhile so I'll cross the bridge of further streets when I get to it.

 File guide: